 I try and keep things as simple as possible because I have found the more complex the project becomes the more I am less likely to do it.
 I will either look at it and think it’s all too much, or start it with a flurry of enthusiasm and then tire of it and I then have a UFO on my hands.

 Deciding what width the sampler is important because it is about what feels right in your hand.
 If you are thinking about one of these types of samplers my tip is to choose a width that you can easily experiment on.
-You need to be able to stitch a bit, then move on.
-You don’t want the sampler so wide that it takes an age to cover the area and you are tired of it after a row!
-You want to be able to experiment, enjoy it then try something else, enjoy it and move on again – painlessly!
+You need to be able to stitch a bit, then move on as you don’t want the sampler so wide that it takes an age to cover the area and you are tired of it after a row!
+Give yourself the opportunity to experiment, enjoy it then try something else, enjoy it and move on again – painlessly!

-Once the hoop size is decided subtract by 2 inches.
+Once you have decided the hoop size subtract 2 inches from the diameter.
 So if you choose 8 inch hoop – make your sampler 6 inches wide.
 If you choose a 7 inch hoop make your sampler 5 inches wide.
 What ever width you decide on you will need a few inches of fabric either side to allow for the hoop.
 It’s not complex or difficult or mysterious.
 It is simply the width of the sampler plus a few inches so I can hoop it.

 The sampler marks incidents or moments in history in text.

-Here is another sampler made in the Autumn of 2009.
-It records what was in the news constantly.
+This section of the stitch roll, made in the Autumn of 2009 records what was in the news at the time.
 I listen to the radio as I stitch and it seemed to me that all the conversation was about Peak oil, Climate change and the ongoing global economic crisis.